Country Portrait Denmark

 All three discourses have been shaped by efforts to manage and control the quality of social work, so that it is possible to document the effects of different interventions.
 Furthermore, the ambition has been to make complex social issues more manageable.
 The above-mentioned methods focus primarily in engaging parents in developing new childcare capabilities.
 These social work methodologies draw inspiration from Cognitive-behavioral theories and System theories.

-Social work is therefore positioned between two competing perception of scientific knowledge: one perception that values objective, evidence based expert knowledge and another that is more driven by a more open-ended understanding of the production knowledge within in the field of social work.
+Social work is therefore positioned between two competing perceptions of scientific knowledge: one perception that values objective, evidence based expert knowledge and another that is more driven by a more open-ended understanding of the production knowledge in the field of social work.
 The first perception has emerged (in Denmark at least) in conjunction with the introduction of New Public management.
 The second perception has older historical roots in the field of social work and draws from a wide range of scientific traditions: qualitative and discursive approaches being some of the most prevalent today (Christensen et al 2015).

 These contesting perceptions of knowledge and science shape present-day debates about social work and the empirical foundation for its professional practice today.